 - 1. When starting compressor for heating. - 2.
 When the operating mode changes from the previous time. - 3.
-When starting compressor for rushing defrosting or resetting. - When starting compressor for the first time after the reset with the power is ON.
-Set the lower limit frequency to 28 Hz for 70 seconds with any conditions 1 through 4 above.
+When starting compressor for rushing defrosting or resetting. - 4.
+When starting compressor for the first time after the reset with the power is ON.
+Set the lower limit frequency to 40 (model by model) Hz for 70 seconds with any conditions 1 through 4 above.

-3.3.4 3-Minute Stand-by
+3.3.4 3-Minute Standby